Bin collections and the bin policy

 It is the responsibility of the Council to encourage every householder to recycle.
 If we fail to do this, we will face increasing costs that will ultimately come out of the Council taxpayers’ pocket.

-The Council has designed its waste collection service in a way that enables refuse and recycling services to operate effectively and efficiently.
+The Council has designed its new waste collection service in a way that enables refuse and recycling services to operate effectively and efficiently.
 If everyone follows the guidance, this will allow us to maximise recycling and reduce the amount of waste going to treatment and landfill.

 I forgot to put my bin out last week so have extra waste this week.

 It is the responsibility of each household to remember to put out the correct bin on the correct collection day.
-Excess waste because you forgot to put your bin out, must be taken to a Household Waste Recycling Centre.
+Excess waste because you forgot to put your bin out must be taken to a Household Waste Recycling Centre.

 I am on a black bag collection (old dustbin), am I only allowed one bag of waste?